jgarofoli/jgarofoli.github.io/covid19/index.md

 # {{ page.title }}

+Updated: 2020-03-10

 Relevant information about Covid-19.
 Note that I am not an epidemiologist, but this info seems more credible than others that I have found.

-{:toc}

 ## Naming